gsbdarc/rf_bootcamp_2025/docs/day3.md

 ### Discussion

--❓ What will happen if you underestimage the time your script needs?
+-❓ What will happen if you underestimate the time your script needs?

 -❓ What will happen if you overestimate the time your script needs?

--❓ What will happen if you underestimage the CPU cores your script needs?
+-❓ What will happen if you underestimate the CPU cores your script needs?

 -❓ What will happen if you overestimate the CPU cores your script needs?